 In the meantime let’s talk about CONSENT!

-Consent, as several signs being carried yesterday said, is sexy.
 Consent is necessary.
 Consent is something that we need to be talking about even before we become sexually active.

 I received sex ed a little before the Healthy Youth Act was passed in 2007.
 And guess what?
 I was taught abstinence only education.
 Grrreeaaat.
 I learned that sex was scary outside of marriage.
 That sex outside of marriage meant you were vain or insecure.
 That sex was only between a man and a woman and then it was called, “loooove-making.”
 (The emphasis may just be my own.)
 We also learned about the three types of kissing!

 1.)
 There is the “Peaches” style which is just a quick peck on the cheek or lips.
 No real lip action.
 Definitely no tongue.
 Just like saying the word “peaches.”

 2.)
 Say “Prunes,” just like my whole sex ed class did.
 Notice how there is a bit more lip action compare to saying peaches.
 I think my educators told me that this was when men started to get aroused, SO WATCH OUT!

 3.)
 The final style of kissing is, “Alfalfa,” or to normal human beings know as French kissing, or using tongue.
 This is when men are most definitely aroused.
 Everyone had to say alfalfa out loud while using a lot of tongue action.